 The Core Monitoring and Evaluation Team

-The Core Monitoring and Evaluation Team (M&E) is a partnership between the Coventry City of Culture Trust, Coventry City Council, Coventry University and the University of Warwick.
-The team has met regularly (often fortnightly) since late 2018, before the City of Culture year, and continues to meet into 2023, during the evaluation phase.
+The Core Monitoring and Evaluation Team (M&E) is a partnership between the University of Warwick, Coventry University and Coventry City Council (Insights team).
+The team has met regularly (usually fortnightly) since late 2018, before the City of Culture year, and continues to meet into 2023, during the evaluation phase.

-The Trust is responsible for the capture, performance monitoring and measurement of necessary and sufficient time-sensitive data to satisfy funders and stakeholder requirements.
-It is supported in this by the universities, the City Council’s Insight Team and external contractors (as appropriate).
+Although the M&E team was independent from the Coventry City of Culture Trust, there were regular discussions, as the Trust was responsible for the capture, performance monitoring and measurement of necessary and sufficient time-sensitive data to satisfy funders and stakeholder requirements.

 The universities are responsible for providing research and expertise to inform the design of performance measurement and evaluation, track progress towards outcomes and impacts and for the preparation of the evaluation reports.
 This includes interpreting data provided by the Trust and City Council and supporting an array of deeper and wider research and evaluation activities relating to impact evaluation of Coventry UK City of Culture 2021 (UK CoC 2021) over time.